 - Undergraduate Student Government President or Vice President

-- One undergraduate student appointed by (Philine Qian, Chair of GEF Committee)
+- One undergraduate student appointed by the Undergraduate Student Government

-- Environmental Student Assembly (ESA) Executive Directors (Olivia Pearson and Emily Palmer)
+- Environmental Student Assembly (ESA) Executive Directors (Olivia Pearson)

 - Chair of the Sustainability Steering Committee (Sustainability Manager, Administrative Operations)

 - Staff member from Facilities Management Services (FMS)

-- Faculty Member-At-Large, selected by the Grant Allocation Committee Chair (Paul Adler, Professor of Business; Darren Ruddell, Professor of Spatial Sciences)
+- Faculty Member-At-Large, selected by the Grant Allocation Committee Chair (Paul Adler, Professor of Business and Darren Ruddell, Professor of Spatial Sciences)

 The Grand Allocation Committee has two officers, a Chair and Vice-Chair.
 The Chair presides at all meetings and functions as the meeting and proposal facilitator.
 The Chair must be a voting student member of the Grant Allocation Committee.
 The Vice-Chair will assist the Chair with his/her duties and is responsible for keeping the meeting minutes.